Although we do give grade level suggestions for our quarter classes, please do not enroll your student based on age or grade level alone.

 Beginning Writers (little to no experience) - If your student has no grammar experience and you are not working on grammar separately at home, we strongly recommend completing Grammar I - IV before beginning any other writing classes.

 With a basic working knowledge of grammar, next assess your student's writing skill set.
 Can your student write single sentences that are informative?
 If not, choose Sentence Stretchers.
-If yes, move on to The Paragraph.
-If your student can write a paragraph with general ease, next consider The Composition.
+This class provides an excellent bridge between grammar classes and paragraph writing.
+If your student can comfortably write informative sentences, move on to The Paragraph.
+If your student can write a paragraph of at least four sentences with general ease, next consider The Composition.
 This class introduces students to compositions of 3-5 paragraphs.
-If your student is capable of writing simple three-paragraph compositions, you can consider any of our other beginning classes, in no particular order: The Summary, The Narrative, Expository Writing, or Research Basics.
+If your student is capable of writing simple three-paragraph compositions but needs more practice, we recommend Composition Practice.
+If your student is proficient in writing basic compositions, you can consider any of our other beginning classes, in no particular order: The Summary, The Narrative, Expository Writing, or Research Basics.

 Essay Basics is typically the best starting place for most middle-level students.
 This class introduces composition concepts such as introductions, conclusions, and organizational methods.
 Essay Basics ultimately teaches the five-paragraph essay method.
-Following this class, students might benefit from additional practice in Essay Basics Practice.
+Students write three complete essays in this class.
+Following this class, students might benefit from additional practice in Essay Basics Practice, writing one five-paragraph essay week.

 Advanced Writing Skills is a great place to start but not required.
 This class covers skills to improve writing voice in grammar-assignment style.

-Choosing & Using Sources is also a great starter class but also not required.
+Choosing & Using Sources is another great starter class but also not required.
 This class covers the different types of sources and their uses in addition to how to properly use and cite sources within papers.
 We do cover some of this information in The Expository Essay and The Persuasive Essay, so students with strong attention to detail and/or prior experience with sources may not need this class.
+However, for students who have no prior experience with source use or students who tend to need slower and more thorough exposure to concepts to grasp them, we strongly recommend this class prior to any of our advanced essay classes.

-Students who have taken The Expository Essay or who have prior strong experience with expository writing may enroll in The Persuasive Essay or The Exploratory Research Paper.
+Students who have taken The Expository Essay (completing the fast track class or BOTH The Expository Essay I and II) or who have prior strong experience with expository writing may enroll in The Persuasive Essay or The Exploratory Research Paper.
 Students who have taken The Persuasive Essay or who have prior strong experience with persuasive writing may then enroll in The Advanced Essay.
+Again, we offer both The Persuasive Essay and The Advanced Essay in two formats: The Persuasive Essay Fast Track or The Advanced Essay Fast Track as one eight-week class; or the classes split into two (The Persuasive Essay I/II or The Advanced Essay I/II) to allow for rough drafts and revisions.

 We also offer Professional Writing, appropriate for any upper-level student with a minimum of five-paragraph essay experience.